thoughtspot/thoughtspot.github.io/_data-connect/making-changes/remove-column.md

          DROP COLUMN account_id;
     ```

-    You must use the fully qualified name of the old table when adding the column through TQL.
+    You must use the fully qualified name of the old table when adding the column via TQL.
 To find that you can look at the DDL for the data source job itself.

 6. Run the `SCRIPT TABLE` command to get the new DDL to create the table.